Contemporary art festival in the heart of nature in Flanders

 Each edition invites contemporary artists specializing in land art, monumental sculpture, and environmental art to create works in dialogue with the Flemish landscape.
 The creations, often spectacular in size, use natural or recycled materials and interact with their environment: light, wind, vegetation, and relief.

-The name of the festival is a play on words between "arpenteurs" (those who measure and survey land) and "art".
-The trail is designed to be explored on foot or by bike, inviting visitors to rediscover their territory from an artistic perspective.
-Each work is accompanied by an explanatory label and a hiking route connecting the different installations.
+The festival's name is a play on words between “arpenteurs” (those who measure and traverse lands) and “art”.
+The trail is designed to be explored on foot or by bike, inviting visitors to rediscover their territory from an artistic angle.
+Each work is accompanied by an explanatory label and a hiking itinerary connecting the different installations.
+An audioguide via the Wivisites platform and three thematic cycling routes (7 km, 18 km, 45 km) are offered.

 By car: The artwork sites are spread between Steenvoorde, Bailleul, and surrounding towns, accessible via the A25 (Steenvoorde or Bailleul exit).
 Parking lots are available near the starting points of the routes.